ssysm/my-flhs-cs-project/README.md

 I was planning to use JMonkeyEngine but the IDE is really hard to use...
 So I switched to use Unity with C#.

+The initial experience with unity was not good, I have zero idea what I'm looking at, but by following some guide from offical unity forum I quickly got the hang of it.

 Another interesting while I was doing the stage design is I designed the race rack in Autodesk Inventor.

 ![APR Car Track](assets/apr/unknown.png)